sordina/SQLBong/README.md

   - Specify delimiter (regex?)
   - Specify alignment for input data if columns are missing
   - Specify how to handle nulls for input, and output
+  - Specify to use file database rather than memory (temporary or permanent)